 | Trial-to-paid conversion | Below 3% | 3-5% | 5-10% | Above 10% |

 KwikUI moved from 4% to 8% trial-to-paid conversion.
-Their activation rate jumped from roughly 12% to 28%.
+Their activation rate climbed from roughly 12% to 28%.
 Time-to-activation dropped from 5 days to 2 days.
-All from switching to behavior triggers and adding in-app guidance.
+Everything came from switching to behavior triggers and layering in-app guidance on top of email.
+For the full 90-day play-by-play — the three automations they layered, the milestones they tracked, and the team setup that made it possible with zero new hires — see how KwikUI doubled trial conversions and cut support 65%.

 According to IDC’s 2023 Future of Work study, employees spend 30% of their time on manual data tasks.
-For customer success teams, that’s time spent manually checking whether users have activated and sending one-off nudge emails.
-Automating the measurement and response frees your team to focus on high-touch accounts.
-If your CRM is the hub for tracking user lifecycle stages, our guide on the best CRM platforms for small businesses in 2026 covers which tools handle this best.
+For customer success teams, that’s hours spent manually checking who’s activated and firing off one-off nudge emails.
+Automating both the measurement and the response frees your team for high-touch accounts.
+If your CRM is the hub tracking lifecycle stages, our guide on the best CRM platforms for small businesses in 2026 covers which tools sync cleanest with event data.

 What does a complete onboarding workflow look like end to end?

-A full onboarding workflow starts at signup, branches based on user behavior at each milestone, uses multiple channels to reach users where they are, and ends when the user either converts to paid or enters a re-engagement sequence.
-Here’s the complete blueprint.
+A full workflow starts at signup, branches based on user behavior at each milestone, uses multiple channels to reach users where they are, and ends when the user either converts to paid or enters a re-engagement sequence.
+Here’s the complete blueprint you can copy into Customer.io or Intercom today.

 Phase 1: Welcome (Minutes 0-60)